-Seahawks mailbag: Expectations for the offensive line?
-And who will win position battles at safety and tight end?
+Seahawks mailbag: Who will win position battles at safety and tight end?

 But if the Seahawks view Thompson as the second best of their safeties, then McDougald would shift to strong safety.

-First, though, McDougald has to show he’s 100 percent following the patellar tendon surgery he had in the offseason.
-Hill, coming off of hip surgery, also has to get back to 100 percent.
+First, though, McDougald has to show he’s 100% following the patellar tendon surgery he had in the offseason.
+Hill, coming off hip surgery, also has to get back to 100%.

 So there’s a lot still to sort out there.